shannonpeng/shannonpeng.com/app/content/projects/infection.md

 </div>

-It seemed that Impossible Structures was winning, not for the appeal of building with the Velcro blocks, but for throwing them.
+It seemed that Impossible Structures was winning, not for the appeal of building with blocks, but for throwing them.
 How could we take the Velcro blocks of Impossible Structures in a new direction?

 It was then that the idea for Infection was born.

-> At the end of the day, we realized that kids really like throwing things.
+> At the end of the day, we learned that kids really like throwing things.
 And many also liked throwing things at each other.

 ## Prototyping